 Daughan won the 2008 Samuel Eliot Morrison Award for his book If By Sea and the 2012 gold medal in the Independent Publisher book awards and the 2012 George Pendleton Prize for his book 1812: The Navy’s War.
 Daughan has a PhD in American History from Harvard University where he studied under Henry Kissinger.

-Published in 2010, the book discusses how the War of 1812 redefined America and renewed the struggle between the Americans and Britain for control over North America.
+Published in 2010, this book discusses how the War of 1812 redefined America and renewed the struggle between the Americans and Britain for control over North America.

 Taylor argues that the War of 1812 was a civil war that almost split the country and the North American continent in two.
 The book details how the war almost caused New England to seceded from the United States.